Introduction

 Once you have passed this exam you will have the following additional privileges over and above the Intermediate Licence:

-- Limit of 400W maximum power (some bands have additional restrictions),
+• Limit of 1000W maximum power on primary bands (400W on secondary bands, and some bands have additional restrictions),

 Direct to Full